 State of Louisiana – The State of Louisiana has been a victim of a ransomware attack that took down many state agencies’ servers.
 Although no data is said to be lost, the state’s crucial computing infrastructure was down for several days as systems were restored from backup.

 Even though there are only 7.7 billion people on the planet, over 8 billion records have been exposed in the first 10 months of 2019.
-If you would like help keeping your business’ data secure and redundant, reach out to the IT professionals at TVG Consulting today at (818)284-4118.
+If you would like help keeping your business’ data secure and redundant, reach out to the IT professionals at COMPANYNAME today at PHONENUMBER.